WordPress website setup tutorial

 Accessing your email accounts through a webmail is the same as accessing your Gmail or Yahoo!
 Mail account.

-All you need to do is to login to your cPanel and click Email Accounts.
+All you need to do is log in to your cPanel and click Email Accounts.

 From there, you will see all of the email accounts you already created.